JasperTecHK/bad-apple/README.md

 These functions are called in the `ascii_generator()` function to convert image files to ASCII format and stores them into .txt files.

 Note that the ASCII conversion code is not original, and was taken from [here](https://github.com/kiteco/python-youtube-code/blob/master/ascii/ascii_convert.py).

+## Differences compared to master branch implementation --JasperTech
+1) Faster overall frame generation + asciification.
+(Properly utilizes threading, and combines steps to allow for less sphagetti)
+2) Less I/O steps to non-volatile storage mediums (from 6571* 4 to 1 * 2 if saving, else frames are generated per execution.)
+3) Compressed saved results (Stores all frames in one file, with RLE compression to achieve 7x less size, 8x block size, compared to saving individual frames, per frame.)
+4) Breakout support (Exits a bit more gracefully, instead of spewing errors.)